shrilakshmishastry/demistify-assignment/README.md

 # demistify-assignment

-demistify-assignment is an assignment for listing user ip and locating user on map.It is built using react and express.js. ds_assignment folder consists code for frontend and ds_backend for express code.Redis is used to store user info
+demistify-assignment is an assignment to build a website for listing user ip and locating user on map.It is built using react and express.js. ds_assignment folder consists code for frontend and ds_backend for express code.Redis is used to store user info

 ## Pre-requests